 With the exception of reviews, all material published in NAIS undergoes double-anonymous peer review (author and peer reader identities are kept anonymous).
-Our peer review process comprises both an internal review by the editors and an external review by (at least 2, preferably 3 ) peer reviewers external to the editorial team.
+Our peer review process comprises both an internal review by the editors and an external review by (at least 2, preferably 3 to 4) peer reviewers external to the editorial team.
 Authors whose manuscripts receive a favorable internal review may be given an opportunity to revise before external review; or their manuscript might be sent directly to external reviewers.
-The internal developmental review and revision process, which can take two to six months, helps to ensure both quality in the journal and timeliness in the review process.
+The internal developmental review and revision process, which can take two to six months, helps to ensure both quality in the journal and timeliness in the external review process.

 NAIS is a member of COPE, the Committee on Publication Ethics, and follows COPE guidelines for promoting integrity in scholarly research and its publication.
 COPE offers leadership and direction for ethical conduct by publishers, editors, authors, and peer reviewers.
 For more information, see https://publicationethics.org/

 NAIS editors take great care to minimize actual and potential conflicts of interest in the editorial process.
 Discussions and deliberations about submissions from editors, editorial board members, editorial managers, and current or past students of the editors do not include the editor with the conflict until a final decision is made on the manuscript.
 For instance, a submission by a former graduate student of one of the editors is handled with no input from that editor.
 Instead, the co-editor will ask a member of the Editorial Board to work with him or her in consideration of the manuscript.